ntblab/neuropipe-support/doc/tutorial_roi/tutorial.rst

 First, the script reads in the ROI information we supply with our two text files.
 Then, it calls *transform-coords-dest.sh*, which transforms the coordinates of the peak voxels of each ROI into the space of the run(s) that you're interested in running this analysis on.
 This way, the coordinates that you collected earlier, on a localizer run, will line up with the same regions in the runs you're extracting information from.
 Those runs are specified by adding one or more feat directories as options to the command.

 Now that your ROI coordinates are correctly aligned to your run of interest, the script pulls out the 'cope' files from the run, which contain time series information based on the contrasts that you set up when modeling the run in a GLM.
 Then, it calls *transform-to-psc.sh* to convert the signal intensity in each cope file to percent signal change.
 This command requires an input for the scaling factor that varies based on the type of analysis you've completed.
-For this analysis, we'll use 10, but ore information on how to calculate the scaling factor is `here`_:
+For this analysis, we'll use 10, but more information on how to calculate the scaling factor is `here`_:

 .. _`here`: http://mumford.bol.ucla.edu/perchange_guide.pdf